pbierkortte/AI-Prompt-Toolkit/tools/job_resume_proof_reading.md

    - Critically, it assigns a score of 0 if there are any major errors, red flags, or significant structural issues
    - This zero-tolerance approach for major errors ensures you're alerted to critical issues that could harm your job prospects

-4. **Salary Estimation**: Based on the resume content, it provides an estimated salary range for the position you're targeting
+4. **Salary Estimation**: Based on the resume content, it provides an estimated salary range for the positions you're targeting

 5. **Detailed Feedback**: The tool offers explanations for its scoring and provides specific suggestions for improvement